 Subcontractors are the lifeblood of most construction businesses.
-When you pay your subs on time and without the hassle, you become the first person they call when a new job opens up.
-But for many general contractors, managing those payments is a constant source of stress.
+Pay them on time and without hassle, and you become the first call when they have a free crew.
+Mess it up and word travels fast.
+Getting sub payments right is a core piece of cash flow management.

 The Payment Schedule: Transparency is Key